thehunmonkgroup/coding-guidelines/bash.md

 8. IMPORTANT: Code should be clean and self-documenting.
 Avoid ALL comments, the user will add them if needed.
 Within functions, avoid using blank lines -- the user will add them if needed.

 9. IMPORTANT: Code should be written so it is EASILY TESTABLE, which means closely following RULE 5 above, and making architectural decisions that will result in EASILY TESTABLE code.

+10. When writing tests, use the `https://github.com/progrium/basht` testing library.